a

 - that you’ll receive copies of all court filings before they’re filed,

-- time to review plea agreements,
+- Time to review plea agreements,

 - the ability to review discovery, and